Privacy Notice: Your information, your rights

 Data protection law requires the Trust to only collect information which is relevant to your care and is not excessive.

-Can I access my own information?
+Can I access my own health record?

 Can I see my own health record?